 Time of Use Rates

-Basically they charge more (3.5 times as much, about $0.43/kWh!) for energy from the grid 1pm-7pm during summer weekdays.
-At all other times (evenings, weekends, wintertime) I pay about half the standard rate, $0.06/kWh.
-Sounds like if I’m willing to sweat a little during the summer afternoons, I can cool things off at night while saving money, perhaps 25-30% of my bill.
+Basically they charge more (3 times as much, about $0.35/kWh!) for energy from the grid 1pm-7pm during summer weekdays.
+At all other times (nights, weekends, wintertime) I pay about half the standard rate, $0.06/kWh.
+Sounds like if I’m willing to sweat a little during the summer weekday afternoons, I can cool things off at night while saving money, perhaps 25-30% of my bill even without solar.

 Shift your usage!